Jump to section

 Class Rank

 Class rank is calculated annually on July 1 for continuing students and one month before the official program/college graduation date for graduating students.
-Class rank may be accessed through the student's personal page
+Class rank may be accessed through the student's portal using the "academic rank" option under the "academic services" tab.

 Classroom Visitation